Fellowship-Wide Services (F.W.S.)

 Regarding “disciplining” the person after the fact: I think it’s important that we all remember Tradition 2, “For our group purpose there is but one ultimate authority – a loving God as this Power may be expressed through our group conscience.
 Our leaders are but trusted servants; they do not govern.”
 If any action needs to be taken, then I would look to this Tradition for guidance.
 I would hope that if I were the chair, I would put this as an item on the agenda, ask for 60 seconds of silence to bring our Higher Power into the meeting, discuss this in round robin style giving everyone a chance to speak without interruption and then let the group conscience prevail.

-More and more I'm learning that if we let the Traditions guide us in our , we can't go wrong.
+More and more I’m learning that if we let the Traditions guide us in our business meetings, we can’t go wrong.

 Of course, I would understand that all those on the call who noticed, and said nothing were simply unsure of how to address the problem.
 Given that fact, the offending member needs to be confronted now, respectfully but firmly, about what was observed on the call (always present the objective evidence) and talk about the inappropriateness of “attending” the meeting without a strong spiritually-connected, sober mind.